blgorman/MCW-SQL-Server-hybrid-cloud/Hands-on lab/HOL step-by step - SQL Server hybrid cloud.md

 4. After a minute or two, you should see the CloudShopRP on the Recovery plans blade.
 This recovery plan will bring up your web server during a failover.

 5. Now go back to the Recovery Services vault RSVault - Overview blade.
-Select Site Recovery.
+Select **Site Recovery** and then select the **Virtual Machine** tile.
 Notice that the CloudShopWeb virtual machine is replicating.
 Take note of the status.
-It should be close to 100%.
 You will not be able to continue until it is finished replicating.

    >**Note**: This may take up to an hour.